 \end{lemma} \pf

-The left hand side of the above inequality is $\abs{e_{\bar S_{j}}\phi-e_{\bar S_{j}}e_{S_{j}}\phi}$.
-This is equal to the difference between the value on $\phi$ on some fiber of the coordinate chart with the value of $\phi$ on the edge of the same fiber.
-We shall bound this using a standard Sobolev estimate on this fiber.
-The fact that we get a uniform bound will follow from the bounded geometry of allowable coordinate charts.
+The lefthand side of the above inequality is $\abs{e_{\bar S_{j}}\phi-e_{\bar S_{j}}e_{S_{j}}\phi}$.
+This equals the difference between the $\phi$ on some fiber of the coordinate chart and $\phi$ on the edge contained in the same fiber.
+We shall bound this difference using a standard Sobolev estimate on this fiber.
+We will then get a uniform bound using the bounded geometry of allowable coordinate charts.